jakedgrant/TokCleaner/PRIVACY.md

 ---

-*This extension is not affiliated with, endorsed by, or associated with TikTok or ByteDance Ltd.*
+*This extension is not affiliated with, endorsed by, or associated with any social media platform.*